Travel north from Ixtapa/Zihuatanejo on Mexico’s Pacific coast – to the central coastal area of the country- and you’ll discover the Mexican Riviera.

 Today, this region is extremely accessible – by air and by road – and has become a favorite holiday destination for foreigners and Mexicans alike… read on and discover why.

-Puerto Vallarta was made famous by the film shot in the town “Night of the Iguana”, (starring Richard Burton and Elizabeth Taylor).
+Puerto Vallarta was first made famous by the film shot in the town “Night of the Iguana,” starring Richard Burton and Ava Gardner.
 The media attention this generated at the time opened the world’s eyes to what Puerto Vallarta had to offer.

 There is good reason.
 Puerto Vallarta – a town that served as a port to ship the silver being mined from the Sierra Madre mountains that lay just behind this city – has all the character of traditional Mexican town interwoven with modern comforts of 21st century living – and offers something for everyone.